ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-01-21-driving-deeper-into-morocco.md

 ![Canons in Essaouira](/assets/images/IMG_1128.jpg)

-I met a dutch couple in the parking lot with a beautiful Mercedes-Benz 609D. :heart: While we were hanging out and talking, a guy came by to park his special "vehicles" next to our vans.
+I met a dutch couple in the parking lot with a beautiful Mercedes-Benz 609D.
+While we were hanging out and talking, a guy came by to park his special "vehicles" next to our vans.

 ![Camel in the parking lot](/assets/images/IMG_1133.jpg)